Fireworks policy in the European Union: Categorisation of fireworks

 Category F4 fireworks are restricted to professionals throughout the EU.
 Individual member states are allowed to prohibit the sale, possession and usage of other categories by consumers as well, if they so choose.
-In Belgium, Germany and Denmark, amateurs cannot buy category F3; in the Republic of Ireland, they can neither buy category F3 nor F2.
+In Belgium, and Germany, amateurs cannot buy category F3; in the Republic of Ireland, they can neither buy category F3 nor F2.
 Germany and France have also raised the age for category F2 fireworks from 16 to 18.

 Member state policies

 The EU's regulations on fireworks are the minimum standards for all member states, but the states are allowed to legislate on additional restrictions within their respective territories.

 Belgium

 Since 5 July 2017, the sale of category F3 fireworks to non-professionals is a criminal offence in Belgium.
 The non-professional customer needs to be at least 12 years old for category F1 and at least 16 years old for category F2; the vendor is required to verify the customer's age.
 In Flanders, the Gemeentedecreet (Municipal Decree) gives the 308 municipalities of the Flemish Region the authority to introduce a required licence for lighting fireworks, or to prohibit the ignition of fireworks on certain locations.